Background pattern

 The tablets can be divided to facilitate dose adjustment if your doctor indicates so.

-If you estimate that the action of Ameride is too strong or too weak, inform your doctor or pharmacist.
+If you think the action of Ameride is too strong or too weak, inform your doctor or pharmacist.

 Your doctor will indicate the duration of your treatment with Ameride.
-Do not suspend treatment beforehand, as only your doctor knows what is best for you.
+Do not stop treatment before, as only your doctor knows what is best for you.

 Use in children

-The safety and efficacy have not been established in children, therefore, administration in minors is not recommended.
+Safety and efficacy have not been established in children, therefore, administration is not recommended in minors.

 If you take more Ameride than you should

 In case of overdose, call your doctor immediately.
-The most likely symptoms will be a feeling of dizziness or drowsiness, due to the decrease in blood pressure and/or excessive thirst, confusion, reduced urine volume, or rapid heartbeats (strong and rapid heartbeats).
+The most likely symptoms will be dizziness or lightheadedness, due to low blood pressure and/or excessive thirst, confusion, reduced urine volume, or rapid heartbeats.

-Do not stop taking this medication without consulting your doctor.
+Do not stop taking this medicine without consulting your doctor.

 Immune system disorders:anaphylactic reaction.